GBert/openwrt-files/README.md

 ## OpenWrt Feeds

 This Git contains an OpenWrt feed.
-The main purpose is an in system low-voltage programmer for PIC18 Microcontroller.
+The main purpose is an in system low-voltage programmer for PIC Microcontroller.

 The mc-icsp module was written by Eran Duchan http://www.pavius.net/2011/06/lpicp-the-embedded-linux-pic-programmer/ - I just added a GPIO customizing module (mc-icsp-gpio-custom).